 Ordinary Time: June 26th

-Saturday of the Twelth Week of Ordinary Time; Optional Memorial of St. Josemaría Escrivá de Balaguer, priest (in some dioceses)
+Monday of the Twelfth Week in Ordinary Time; Optional Memorial of St. Josemaría Escrivá de Balaguer, Priest

 » Enjoy our Liturgical Seasons series of e-books!

-St. Josemaría Escrivá was born in 1902 at Barbastro Spain.
-He was ordained in Saragossa in 1925 and by divine inspiration founded Opus Dei which opened a new way for the faithful to sanctify themselves in the midst of the world.
+The Church celebrates the Optional Memorial of St. Josemaría Escrivá (1902-1975).
+St. Josemaría founded Opus Dei which opened a new path of holiness, helping the faithful in all walks of life to sanctify themselves in the midst of the world by performing ordinary work and daily duties with a Christian spirit.
 He died on June 26, 1975 and was canonized a saint on October 6, 2002.

-According to the 1962 Missal of Bl.
-John XXIII the Extraordinary Form of the Roman Rite, today is the feast of Sts.
-John and Paul, martyrs, two brothers, who encouraged each other to remain faithful in their sufferings.
+The Roman Martyrology commemorates Saints John and Paul (d.
+362), two brothers, who encouraged each other to remain faithful in their sufferings and martyrdom.
 They are named in the Roman Canon of the Mass (Eucharistic Prayer I).

 He traveled frequently from Rome to various European countries, and to Mexico on one occasion, to spark the growth of Opus Dei in those places.
 In 1974 and 1975, he made two long trips to a number of countries in Latin America, where he met with large groups of people and spoke to them about their Christian vocation to holiness.